dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 **Recommendation**

-To configure the resolution, please use the [`setResolution`](https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/primary-api/camera-enhancer.html#setresolution) method.
+To configure the resolution, please use the <a href="https://www.dynamsoft.com/camera-enhancer/docs/mobile/programming/android/primary-api/camera-enhancer.html#setresolution" target="_blank">`setResolution`</a> method.

 ### Define the Scan Region